 The sounds here were also changed.
 The sound of leaves rustling was thicker, and the branches creaked together louder, and a familiar sound of water trickling off in the distance greeted me as I traversed down.

-Eventually you’ll see signage reminding guests to stay on the trail, and not venture below the wooden platform just down below.
-The dirt here is soft, and the signs of this notice being ignored more often than not was starting to show.
+Eventually, you’ll see signage reminding guests to stay on the trail, and not venture below the wooden platform just down below.
+The dirt here is soft, and the signs of this notice being ignored more often than not were starting to show.

 History of footprints eroding the dirt can be seen just away from the stone staircase that leads you to the viewing area.
 But there it was.
 Two young ladies were sitting in the corner discussing work and eating lunch.
 “Don’t mind us” one of them stated.
 I wanted to repeat her words back as I started to take out my camera gear to record.

 I skipped the narration and just photographed the water and the trees.
 It’s amazing how much water we take pictures of when it always acts the same.
 It flows down, or across, or doesn’t flow at all, but water typically looks like water.
 I’m not sure why so many people want to walk down below this platform to get a closer look, but yet the changing landscape was ever more unsightly.